 There are two or three semi-decent twists towards the end of the story, but none were all that thrilling.
 Ultimately, the whole thing felt a bit too safe and somewhat hokey to me.
 For a novel with the word ‘Blood’ in the title, it could have used a bit more of the stuff.

-If, like me, you spent the late 1970s glued to ‘The ABC Sunday Night Movie,’ ‘The CBS Late Movie,’ and ‘NBC Monday Night at the Movies,’ then the name Lee Grant probably conjures up images of All-Star casts, international intrigue and blockbuster drama.
+If, like me, you spent the 1970s glued to ‘The ABC Sunday Night Movie,’ then the name Lee Grant probably conjures up images of all-star casts, international intrigue, and blockbuster drama.

-From Neil Simon’s “Plaza Suite” to “Voyage of the Damned” to “Airport ’77,” Grant appeared alongside some of the biggest names in Hollywood, in some of the best (or worst, in the case of Irwin Allen’s wonderfully loopy killer-bee epic “The Swarm”) films ever made.
+From Neil Simon’s “Plaza Suite” to “Voyage of the Damned” to “Airport ’77,” Grant appeared alongside the biggest names in Hollywood, in some of the best films ever made.

-This might explain why Grant’s new autobiography “I Said Yes to Everything” is a book I’ve been waiting years for her to write.
+This explains why Grant’s new autobiography “I Said Yes to Everything” is a book I’ve been waiting years for her to write.

 Beginning with dreamy childhood memories and ending with a celebratory Christmas dinner in 2013, Grant takes us through her life’s arc with all the passion and candor that one could hope for.
 There’s an artfulness to her prose, a sense of adventure and revelation in the way she structures the tale.
-Not one to dodge a fight or hold her tongue, Grant writes with a clarity and self-deprecating honesty that’s all-too-rare these days.
-From boldly confessing her deepest fears, weaknesses and vanity, to exposing embarrassing moments like the time she visibly got her period on stage during an opening night performance (and kept right on acting), this is the memoir of an artist with nothing left to hide.
+Not one to run from a fight or hold her tongue, Grant writes with a clarity and self-deprecating honesty that’s rare these days.
+From boldly confessing her deepest fears, weaknesses, and vanity, to exposing embarrassing moments like the time she visibly got her period on stage during an opening night performance – and kept right on acting – this is the memoir of an artist with nothing left to hide.